PedroViniciusVicente/NodeRock/INSTALLATION_GUIDE.md

 After running the command, wait for the metrics collection process to finish.

 Once completed, the results will be generated in a directory named NodeRock_Info, which can be found in the root directory of the analyzed project.
+In this directory, there will be the execution log of all the analyzed tests, along with a json file with the selected and prioritized tests according to the Machine Learning strategy (selected_tests_results.json).

+After that, switch node version to 10 and execute the [race_detection_nacd.py](NodeRock_src/entrypoint_NodeRock/pythonML_scripts/race_detection_nacd.py) script to execute the NACD 100 runs analysis.

 <!-- ```
 pedroubuntu@Aspire-A514-54:~/coisasNodeRT/NodeRT-OpenSource/NodeRock_src$ node entrypoint_NodeRock/